Solinea/goldstone-server/HACKING.md

 ### Get the code

-1. On GitHub, fork the Goldstone repository.
+1. On GitHub, fork the goldstone-server repository.
 2. Clone your fork to your local machine:

 ```bash